 The infection sets in rapidly with severe headache and high fever, and it can kill within hours.
 Even with timely antibiotics, one in ten people infected will die within two days of the first sign of symptoms.
 One in four survivors is left with permanent hearing loss, mental retardation, seizures, paralysis, or infection requiring amputation of one’s limbs.
 Without antibiotic treatment, up to 80 percent of infected individuals can die.

-Through the Meningitis Vaccine Project (MVP), PATH and the World Health Organization have led the development of a historic meningitis A conjugate vaccine to address the specific cause of epidemic meningitis in the region.
+Through the Meningitis Vaccine Project (MVP), PATH and the World Health Organization led the development of a historic meningitis A conjugate vaccine to address the specific cause of epidemic meningitis in the region.